clayshek/cloudstack-vagrant-quickstart/README.md

 Still very much a work in progress, and currently only partially funcational.

-Vagrantfile will provision 3 machines by default:
+Vagrantfile will provision 3 machines by default, all running CentOS 7:
 - csmgmt: CloudStack management server and MySql DB.
-CentOS 7.
 - kvm1 & kvm2: QEMU/KVM Hypervisors with CloudStack agent installed.

-CentOS 7
+Notes:
+- Primary goal here is a quick start temporary demo environment.
+Some items of importance such as security were not priority.
+So for example, the MySQL installation is not secured per best practice, and the CloudStack database is created without security in mind, for sake of simplicity.

 ## Requirements: